The S.T.A.R. Method: A More Effective, Less Stressful Way to Process Email

 Here’s a quick breakdown:

-8. This is the hardest step, when it comes down to it, as you’ll actually have to do more than click on a few buttons.
-But once you get down this far, you’ll have a lot fewer messages, and that alone may give you the motivation to start working through these messages that you’ll have left.
+This is the hardest step, when it comes down to it, as you’ll actually have to do more than click on a few buttons.
+But once you get down this far, you’ll have a lot fewer messages, and that alone may give you the motivation to start working through these remaining messages.

 The other main difference between the S.T.A.R. method and the R.A.F.T. method is that the goal of the S.T.A.R. method is not to get to Inbox Zero – instead, it gets you to a much more manageable Inbox that lets you have the perspective to consider what needs to be done with your Inbox in the context of everything else you need to be doing.

-While R.A.F.T. is great for helping you get your Inbox empty, it was much slower.
-As the sheer volume of email messages increase, it becomes increasingly harder to actually get through your Inbox using the method.
+While R.A.F.T. is great for helping you get your Inbox empty, it is much slower.
+As the sheer volume of email messages increases, it becomes increasingly harder to actually get through your Inbox by using this method.

 However, email clients do allow you to see many more items at once.
-And, if you start from a more holistic perspective, you can see that many of the messages don’t actually require your attention.
-With a few clicks of a button, you can get rid of everything that doesn’t require your attention quickly, and everything left is something that requires you to do something or the other.
+And if you start from a more holistic perspective, you can see that many of the messages don’t actually require your attention.
+With a few clicks of a button, you can get rid of everything that doesn’t require your attention quickly, and everything left is something that requires you to do something.

-So, rather than having to process and evaluate everything as the R.A.F.T. method recommends, the S.T.A.R. method quickly gets you to just those things that you should actually be spending time and effort on.
+So, rather than having to process and evaluate everything as the R.A.F.T. method recommends, with the S.T.A.R. method you can quickly get to just those things that you should actually be spending time and effort on.
 This makes the S.T.A.R. method much more effective and efficient.

 Spend less time and energy fighting with your Inbox and more time doing other, more meaningful activities – give the S.T.A.R. method a try.